rainbowdashlabs/rainbowdashlabs/docs/terms_and_conditions.md

 Make sure the plugin suits your requirements before purchasing the plugin.

 ## Support
+Upon purchase you receive one license key.\
-One discord account per purchase will receive a Buyer role on our Discord.\
+One discord account per purchase will be able to claim that license on our Discord and receive access to the support channel.\
+You may grant up to two more users access to plugin downloads and support channel.\
 Developer Support is only provided in buyer exclusive channels.\
-You may lose access to the support channels if you violate our discord rules.
+You may lose access to the support channels if you violate the discord server rules.\